kadmin-remctl 2.2

 <http://www.eyrie.org/~eagle/software/kstart/>

 The passwd_change C client requires the C libremctl library be available to build (plus, obviously, a C compiler).
-It also requires a Kerberos library; either MIT Kerberos or Heimdal should be sufficiant (although currently the client will produce much better error messages using MIT Kerberos).
+It and ksetpass also require a Kerberos library; any version of either MIT Kerberos or Heimdal should be sufficient.

 Finally, the backend is intended to be run under remctld and use remctl to handle authentication, privacy, and integrity.